Plant adaptation in a changing pollination climate

 Study Design

 Building on three years of preparatory work, we will study a set of 50 plant populations in southern Scandinavia.
-The study design includes:
+The study will include:

 1. Annual population surveys to inform on phenotypic adaptation to local pollinators.